preserveddarnell/coinorama/README.md

 Before starting the collection of blockchain data, update the *bin/watcher-blockchain.py* file with the RPC password configured for your Bitcoind.
 Please note that you will also need to enable Bitcoind txindex to have accurate TX data.

-You may download an initial data file from : http://nbenoit.tuxfamily.org/projects/coinorama/blockchain.csv.gz
+You may download an initial data file from: http://nbenoit.tuxfamily.org/projects/coinorama/blockchain.csv.gz

 Uncompress it and rename/move it as *data/blockchain/data.csv*

-To start collecting blockchain data :
+To start collecting blockchain data:
 ```sh
 $ ./bin/coinorama watcher blockchain start
 ```